MoeweX/java-sdk/examples/experiments/README.md

 - Reminder creation is slowed down by having many reminders, even if they are waiting O(n).
 Having more partitions slightly helps, having to many slows down again.
 Having more app runtimes slows down again (constant for number of partitions at two runtimes).
 - Having more partitions increases number of distributed tracing errors when adding many reminders
 - Reminder execution is not slowed down by having many reminders (at least if they are waiting)

+Partitions: since they only marginal improve (degree can only be determined by extensive benchmarking) and having too many is bad, we should keep the number to a minimum (configure so that cosmosdb does not return requestSizeToLarge)